hieumoscow/azure-openai-agents/README.md

 - **Span Name Fix**: The `fixed_openai_agents.py` file contains a workaround for the span name display issue in Application Insights, ensuring that spans show meaningful names instead of message templates.

 To fully implement monitoring in your own projects, refer to the blog post for detailed instructions and best practices.

+## License

+This project is for demonstration purposes only.